Wired Connection Klipper Configuration

 Loading... |

-Note: All IDs appearing in the document are examples.
-The actual ID for each motherboard is different.
-Please modify and fill in based on the ID you actually obtained.
+Note: All IDs shown in the document are examples.
+Each motherboard's ID is different.
+Modify based on the actual ID obtained.

 Fill in the USB ID